catenax-ng/product-agents-edc/control-plane/controlplane-memory/README.md

 ```

 The image contains
-* an EDC Control Plane with in memory stores.
+* an EDC Control Plane with http protocols transfer and in-memory storage.

 To run the docker image, you could invoke this command